---follow-symlink, -1 Follow symbolic links pointing to directories.
+--follow-symlink, -l Follow symbolic links pointing to directories.
 Symlinks to files are always followed.

 --set-version Set application version.
-By default the application version is read from default/app.conf.
-Placeholder variables such as {{git_tag}} can be used here.
+By default the application version is read

 --set-build Set application build number.

 --allow-local Allow the local folder to be kept as-is WARNING: This goes against servers, app backups, or other admin-like tasks.